In case your time is short

 In today’s application-rich environment, systems have become more interdependent on one another.
 The result is a highly complex infrastructure ecosystem: a combination of traditional and cloud applications and infrastructure, along with technologies such as containerization, serverless computing, microservices, and orchestration tools.

-Add in network technologies such as Software-Defined Networking and Network Functions Virtualization, and you’ll quickly find yourself in an environment with multiple devices and systems and high levels of interdependence to support various organizational services and applications.
-In these interrelated and interconnected environments, a single outage can reduce organizational knowledge and prevent engineers from accessing needed systems.
+Add in network technologies such as SND and NFV, and you’ll quickly find yourself in an environment with multiple devices and systems and high levels of interdependence to support various organizational services and applications.
+A single outage in these interrelated and interconnected environments can reduce organizational knowledge and prevent engineers from accessing needed systems.

 Without good visibility, pinpointing the root cause of incidents—let alone understanding the overall impact of an outage that spans multiple environments—becomes impossible.